You've dealt with it too many times to count.

 The reality is the same - a full inbox can mean a variety of things.
 The person with a full inbox can be overwhelmed - a white flag if you will that no person could reasonably be expected to deal with the volume and demands they're under.
 Combine that situation with an aggressive IT policy related to the size of email and voice mail storage, and you'll see the white flag early and often.

 Of course, there's a harsher reality at times as well.
-A consistently full email or voice mail box can mean someone has checked out - part of the issue may be workload, but another part of the issue may be general engagement levels.
+A consistently full email (also non-responsiveness to email) or voice mail box can mean someone has checked out - part of the issue may be workload, but another part of the issue may be general engagement levels.

 How do you tell the difference?
 My take is that you can usually tell once you have the opportunity to talk with the person - 1-on-1.